swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation.md

 "locale": "de"
 ```

-All following definitions can be localed.
+All following definitions can be localised.
 The swiyu app supports the following languages: DE, FR, IT, EN, RM.

 If none of these languages are given in the credential, the first definition of metadata is taken.